b33j0r/phasor-ecs/README.md

 ## Features

 - **Entity Component System**: Organize your game data and logic with entities, components, and systems
-- **Flexible scheduling**: Define execution order with dependency-based schedules
+- **Flexible scheduling**: Define execution order with graph-based schedules
 - **Command system**: Safely modify entities and components from systems with deferred execution
 - **Resource management**: Global data access with type-safe resources
 - **Event system**: Communication between systems with event publishers and subscribers
 - **Plugin architecture**: Extend your application with modular, reusable plugins
-- **Phase system**: Manage game states with a structured phase transition system

 ## Installation